How to Visit Cenote Dos Ojos: The “Two-Eyed” Wonder of Tulum

 Are kids allowed to the Cenote?

-There is also a restaurant and picnic area if you prefer to bring your own food.
+You’ll also find a restaurant and a picnic area if you’d like to bring your own food.

 You may want to read: Tulum Bound?
 Get Ready with Our Expert Travel Guide and Tricks